Finite Element Exterior Calculus for Evolution Problems: Introduction

-Using the standard finite element approach based on the non-mixed formulation (\ref{eq:non-mixed-vec-lap}) can yield incorrect results if the domain has certain geometric features (e.g.\ domains with corners) or topological features (e.g.\ non-simply connected domains).
+Using the standard finite element approach based on the non-mixed formulation (\ref{eq:non-mixed-vec-lap}) (e.g. using continuous piecewise linear vector functions) can yield incorrect results if the domain has certain geometric features (e.g.\ domains with re-entrant corners) or topological features (e.g.\ non-simply connected domains).
 A standard finite element approach based on the mixed formulation (\ref{eq:mixed-vec-lap-1})-(\ref{eq:mixed-vec-lap-2}), on the other hand, suffers neither of these difficulties and typically works extremely well.

 The explanation for why one approach fails and the other succeeds lies in the fundamental mathematical structures underlying the finite element method.
-The error due to geometric features can be traced to a problem of \textit{inconsistency}, i.e.\ that the discrete approximation of the operators and data do not approximate the continuous problem correctly as the mesh size is taken to zero.
-The error due to topological features can be traced to the presence of non-zero \textit{harmonic vector fields} on the domain, i.e.\ vector fields which are both curl-free and divergence-free.
+In case of the domain with re-entrant corners, the failure of the non-mixed approach is due to the non-density of $H^1(\Omega)$ in $H(\mbox{curl}) \cap H_0(\mbox{div})$, as discussed in~\cite[Remark 19]{Hiptmair2002} and~\cite[Section 2.3]{AFW2010}.
+This non-density leads to a problem of \textit{inconsistency}, i.e.\ that the discrete approximation of the operators and data do not approximate the continuous problem correctly as the mesh size is taken to zero.
+On the other hand, the error due to topological features, such as non-simply connected domains, can be traced to the presence of non-zero \textit{harmonic vector fields} on the domain, i.e.\ vector fields that are both curl-free and divergence-free.
 The mixed formulation turns out to be both consistent and respectful of non-zero harmonic vector fields while the standard formulation does not.
-A natural question is then: What is an appropriate mathematical framework for understanding these problems abstractly so that a methodical construction of ``good'' finite element methods can be carried out for these and similar PDE problems?
+A natural question is then: What is an appropriate mathematical framework for understanding these problems abstractly so that a methodical construction of ``good'' finite element methods can be carried out for these and similar initial boundary value problems?

 The answer turns out to be {\em Hilbert Complexes}.
 Hilbert complexes were originally studied in \cite{BrLe1992} as a way to generalize certain properties of elliptic complexes, particularly the Hodge decomposition and other aspects of Hodge theory.
 A \emph{Hilbert complex} $ \left( W , \mathrm{d} \right) $ consists of a sequence of Hilbert spaces $ W ^k $, along with closed, densely-defined linear maps $ \mathrm{d} ^k \colon V ^k \subset W ^k \rightarrow V ^{ k + 1 } \subset W ^{ k + 1 } $, possibly unbounded, such that $ \mathrm{d} ^k \circ \mathrm{d} ^{k-1} = 0 $ for each $k$.